Violating the Principles of Ethical Research in Advertising

 However, the digital age has presented new challenges.
 The evolution of social media has distracted audiences more than ever.
 As a result, marketers can tiptoe into unethical practices in a desperate bid to grab attention and compete in this oversaturated market.

 Here, researchers will discourage participation from entire groups of people by only trying to appeal to a specific yet artificial demographic.
 For example, a clothing brand may exclude plus-sized models from its advertising, while a makeup brand fails to cater to the diversity of skin colors in its campaign.
-This approach is unrepresentative of audiences who come in all shapes, sizes, and ethnicities.
+This approach is unrepresentative of audiences of all shapes, sizes, and ethnicities.

-Thus, violating ethical research in advertising is a costly move that is more likely to alienate and disenfranchise audiences rather than gain their trust and loyalty.
+Thus, the principles of Ethical Research is a costly move that is more likely to alienate and disenfranchise audiences rather than gain their trust and loyalty.